haera/HACS408E/content/schedule/week-05/hw/index.md

 - Remember that each gadget should end with a `ret` instruction.
 - Be sure to disable ASLR with
   `sudo bash -c 'echo 0 > /proc/sys/kernel/randomize_va_space'`
-- Do ask questions in the `#homework` channel of the Discord
+- Ask questions in the `#homework` channel of the Discord

 ## Submission